strawberryfg/NAPA-NST-HPE/train/per-style-training/README.md

 ----

 We also show some failure cases.
-Note these styles are outside the *9* styles in the original *Perceptual Loss* paper, and the patterns are less evident and distinctively clear than those *9*.
+Note these styles are harder to learn.

 ----